hams71/Salary_Analysis/README.md

 - Fetched data from different sites of German Salaries based on Profession and the State.
 - Also fetched the data of Cities, States and the Deviation of Salaries based on the States.
 - After fetching this data, writing this data in CSV format.
-- Transformated the data and write them into respective folder so that it can be consumed.
+- Transformated the data and writing them into respective folder so that it can be consumed.
 - Profession, State, City are the tables and then based on these created a Salary_Fact_Table.